CryptoPinner/dinos_restaurante/README.md

 -->If is not a recurring customer, it will ask for name, age, and gender.
 This data is appended to "customer.csv".
 Then, the customer’s name is extracted from the row and applies a 50% discount as you're new.
 This data is appended to the list "Table“.
 Finally, the programme displays a personalised welcome message with the customer's name and membership number.

-**3) The program promp the disccount aplicable per each customer, they choose the menú they want and promp the total to pay:**\n
+**3) The program promp the disccount aplicable per each customer, they choose the menú they want and promp the total to pay:**

 -->After the 'For' loop finishes, the program show in Figlet format the applicable discount for each customer.
 Then display the three menu options, which are read from either 'lunch.csv' or 'dinner.csv' depending on the current time.

 -->Next, the customer need to choose an option between 1, 2, or 3.
 This process will be repeated for all customers listed in the Table.
 The program will accumulate the chosen menu prices in a variable called 'final_price’.